• Docs >

 The resolution parameter indicates the stride at which tiles should be extracted from slides to generate predictions. "low" resolution yields predictions on non-overlapping slides (stride_div=1). "medium" resolutions uses tiles with 50% overlap (stide_div=2), and "high" resolution uses tiles with 75% overlap (stride_div=4).

 Heatmaps are colored and scaled in a manner optimized for categorical outcomes, with the colorscale 0 (blue) -> 0.5 (white) -> 1.0 (red).
-To change this colorscaling (particularly important for linear outcomes), set vmin, vcenter, and vmax accordingly.
+To change this colorscaling (particularly important for regression outcomes), set vmin, vcenter, and vmax accordingly.

 Heatmaps are displayed without any color interpolation by default.
 To generate a smoothed heatmap, interpolate colors with any strategy supported by matplotlib (including, for example, “bicubic”, “nearest”, “bilnear”, and many more) with the argument interpolation.